 Sets the text indent level.
-The effects of this are somewhat different between Excel and ${\rm HTML}/{\rm XML}$.
+The effects of this are somewhat different between Excel and HTML/XML.

-NONE (Default).
+\NONE (Default).
 No indent is applied.
-DFT This attribute is inherited from the NORMAL style.

 0-15 (Excel) Sets the indentation level.
 Each indentation level is equivalent to 3 spaces.
 All text affected is indented to the same extent, i.e. where text wraps to more than one line, it is all indented to the same point.

 0-99 (HTML/XML).
-Sets the text-indent property in ems (the width of an em is equivalent to the point size of the font).
-The first line of the text only is indented.
+Sets the text-indent property in ems

+(the width of an em is equivalent to the point size

+of the font).
+The first line of the text only is

+indented.